aws/chalice/README.rst

     ...
     https://endpoint/dev/

-Now When you request the same URL that returned an internal server error, you'll get back the original stack trace::
+Now, when you request the same URL that returned an internal server error, you'll get back the original stack trace::

     $ http https://endpoint/dev/cities/vancouver